 Foz do Iguacu is a mid sized city located closest to the falls on the Brazil side.
 It is about a 16 hour bus ride from Sao Paulo and there are a number of companies offering this trip.
 The main bus terminal to reach Foz do Iguacu in Sao Paulo is located at the Tiete Terminal located at the Tiete metro stop on the blue line.
 There are many bus companies located in this terminal offering many different trips to many destinations in Brazil – however, there are just a few companies here that offer service to Foz do Iguacu.

-As of mid 2009 expect to pay between $50 and $80 US dollars per seat and more for sleeper beds.
+As of early 2020 expect to pay between $80 and $100 US dollars per seat and more for sleeper beds.
 Most companies leave for the falls in the mid afternoon to evening hours and arrive sometime in the morning.
 For reference, we used Pluma International bus company based in Brazil: www.pluma.com.br There are usually 4-5 stops made on a typical trip to Iguacu some as short as 5-10 minutes others as long as 30 minutes.
 At each rest stop food is served and snacks are available for purchase.

-You can also fly in from several destinations within Brazil although the cost will be significantly more than a bus ticket.
-At the time of this write-up we found round trip flights between Sao Paulo and Foz do Iguacu were running between $330 and $400 US dollars – Varig & Tam Airlines. (from research online as well as in person through travel agencies).
+Travelers can also fly in from several destinations within Brazil although the cost will be significantly more than a bus ticket.
+At the time of this write-up we found round trip flights between Sao Paulo and Foz do Iguacu were running between $360 and $450 US dollars – Varig & Tam Airlines (from research online as well as in person through travel agencies).

 One nice feature of staying here are their organized trips – especially the one to the Argentine side of the Iguacu Falls.
 It can be fairly time consuming to arrange public transportation to this side of the falls with several border crossing.
 If you are planning to make this trip in a day, we highly recommend using this hostel’s tour service.
 Hostel Bambu is within easy walking distance of a plethora of restaurants and shopping.
 The staff are very knowledgeable about the local attractions, restaurants and transportation.
 For more information visit: www.hostelbambu.com.ar